 A shared purpose of copyright and libraries is to benefit the public through the creation and dissemination of information and creative works.
 In pursuit of this goal, copyright law should balance the public’s need to access and use informative and creative works with the economic interests of right’s holders.

-Adopted by ALA Council on July 1, 2014.
+Adopted by ALA Council on July 1, 2014; amended January 29, 2019.